 Supportive care

-- At least three times daily, hospital staff or family should reorient the patient to time, place, and person.
+- Reorient the patient to time, place, and person

 - Initiate cognitive stimulation therapy to improve cognitive function.